-The Admissions & Student Resource Center offers a variety of services for students, including admissions, career and academic advising, and short-term personal counseling.
-We also offer disability and multicultural student support services, single parent and nontraditional student support, and access to community and online resources.
+The Admissions & Advising Office offers a variety of services for students, including admissions, career and academic advising, and short-term personal counseling.

+We also offer disability and multicultural student support services, and access to community and online resources.
 Our Counseling Services are designed to enhance students' ability to fully benefit from the College environment and academic experience.
 All appointments are free.